 Name Your Price Tool

 Everyone likes saving money – especially when it comes to things like car insurance.
-However, most drivers know that quality of coverage is more important than cost when it comes to protecting yourself against accidents and liability.
+However, most drivers know that the quality of coverage is more important than cost when it comes to protecting yourself against accidents and liability.
 Despite that fact, Progressive created the Name Your Price Tool to capture a part of the insurance market that prioritizes price when shopping for coverage.
 It allows users to see price differences when adjusting the features and coverage levels within a policy.

 While the Name Your Price Tool locks in minimum coverage levels required by law, it still creates an opportunity to reduce or eliminate coverage to achieve a particular price.
 Here at Gutman Insurance, we believe that these types of practices can be dangerous for drivers, putting you at risk of being under-insured.
 Instead of selling you a bare-bones policy, we find other ways of helping you save money on the coverage you really need, from raising deductibles to shopping and comparing rates from multiple insurers.